 stamped or signed off by a professional engineer and NACE inspector, adding a level of assurance

-KLM advocates that each owner or manager should conduct research on inspection firms to
+KLM advocates that each owner or manager should research inspection firms to

 confirm they will provide the greatest assurance of STR compliance that establishes a superior